afranken/jmeter-analysis-maven-plugin/README.md

-JMeter Result Analyzer
+JMeter Result Analysis Plugin
 ======================

-A Maven plugin that can parse JMeter result files and generate detailed reports with charts
+A Maven plugin that parses JMeter result XML files and generates detailed reports with charts

 Features
 --------